Vietnam national football team: 2022 AFF Championship

 In October 2022, Park Hang-seo announced that he would leave his position as coach at the conclusion of the 2022 AFF Championship.
 In the tournament, Vietnam topped their group with victories against Laos, Malaysia, and Myanmar and a draw against Singapore.
-Vietnam beat Indonesia in the semi-final but lost 3-2 to Thailand in the final.
+Vietnam defeated Indonesia in the semi-finals but lost 3–2 on aggregate to Thailand in the final.
 Coach Park Hang-seo, is considered the most successful coach in Vietnam football history, with FIFA praising Vietnam's progress throughout his managerial career with the team.
-His achievements include the junior team success in the 2018 AFC U-23 Championship as Asian runners-up, the 2018 Asian Games in 4th place, Southeast Asian Games Gold Medal finishes in 2019 and 2021, as well as the senior team in the 2018 AFF Championship as champions, the 2019 AFC Asian Cup as top 8, and Vietnam's first time ever qualification to the final and 3rd round of the World Cup Qualifiers for Asia.
+His achievements include the junior team success in the 2018 AFC U-23 Championship as Asian runners-up, the 2018 Asian Games in 4th place, consecutive Southeast Asian Games gold medal finishes in 2019 and 2021, as well as the senior team in the 2018 AFF Championship as champions, the 2019 AFC Asian Cup as top 8, and Vietnam's first time ever qualification to the final (third) round of the World Cup Qualifiers for Asia.